Robinlovelace/odjitter/README.md

 applications ranging from analysis of the evolution of urban activity and shared mobility services over time (e.g. Shi et al. 2019; Li et al.
 2019) to inference of congestion and mode split (Bachir et al. 2019; Gao et al. 2021).
-Perhaps in part because it is so well established, there has been little research in recent years on new methods for processing OD datasets to add value and insight, notwithstanding notable exceptions for OD dataset validation (Alexander et al. 2015), aggregation (He et al. 2018; Liu et al. 2021) and disaggregation (Katranji et al. 2016).
+Perhaps in part because they are so well established, there has been little research in recent years on new methods for processing OD datasets to add value and insight, notwithstanding notable exceptions for OD dataset validation (Alexander et al. 2015), aggregation (He et al. 2018; Liu et al. 2021) and disaggregation (Katranji et al. 2016).

-consist of records that report at least three things:
+Before consist of records that report at least three things:

 -   A point of

+# Research question and hypothesis

+# Methods and data

+# Findings

+We found that resampling origin and start points during the conversion of tabular OD datasets to their representation as geographic ‘desire lines’ can be undertaken in a variety of ways, including simple random sampling, sampling nodes on transport networks and simulating origin and destination points in polygons representing building.
+Building on the established practice of jittering in data visualisation (**ref?**), we label this group of techniques ‘origin-destination jittering.’

+We found that OD jittering led to substantially more dense and realistic route networks.

+# References

 <!-- The goal of odjitter is to ... -->
 <!-- What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: -->